Guidelines & Procedures

-- Claims must be made on the Travel Expense Claim form - only one claim should be submitted per trip.
+- Reimbursement must be made using the Expense Report within Concur - only one claim should be submitted per trip.
 A separate Expense Report is required for each Out-of-Province and Tri-Council funded trip.
 This means that more than one Out-of-Province and/or Tri-Council funded trip cannot be included on a given Expense Report.

 - Claims must be submitted as soon as possible, but no later than 2 months, after returning from a trip.
 Claims submitted after the 2 months require a written explanation for the late submission.

-- Credit card slips alone are not acceptable as they do not normally provide sufficient detail about the items being claimed.
+- Credit card slips alone are not acceptable as they do not normally provide sufficient detail about the items being claimed through Concur.

 - Original receipts in a foreign language must be translated.